-Action Plan Implementation Goals: 2012-2017
+Action Plan Implementation Goals: 2012-2018

-During 2011, the FWC coordinated with partners to develop revised implementation goals for2012-2017 to align with priorities identified in the 2012 revised Action Plan.
-At a minimum, these goals will direct the use of FWC resources including State Wildlife Grant (SWG) funding.
+After the completion of the State Wildlife Action Plan (Action Plan) in 2005, the Florida Fish and Wildlife Conservation Commission (FWC) worked with partners to set goals for implementing the Action Plan at 5-year intervals.
+Due to the self-imposed 5-year Action Plan revision schedule, the idea was to develop a new set of implementation goals reflective of the priorities identified in each corresponding Action Plan revision.
+At a minimum, these goals direct the use of FWC resources including State Wildlife Grant (SWG) funding.
 Ideally these goals will guide conservation efforts outside the realm of SWG, provide opportunities for partners to work together and help leverage resources to conserve Florida's fish and wildlife.

 By updating the goals regularly we can engage in new priorities and work with partners in new ways to improve fish and wildlife communities and their habitats.
 Revised goals also help the FWC focus limited resources in areas of most need identified by the Action Plan to achieve larger, more concentrated conservation accomplishments.
 The ultimate goal is to conserve Florida’s native wildlife and habitats through non-regulatory, voluntary, incentive-based actions and partnerships.
 Partnerships are critical to successful implementation of the Action Plan because this effort is much larger than any one agency or organization can accomplish alone.
 We encourage your participation in implementing these goals and look forward to working with you.